SUMMARY:

 I hope that someday a topographically-linked laser can help me.
 But even after such solutions are claimed to be effective, I'll hesitate because I have learned to distrust both the medical and legal communities.
 I usually avoid thinking about my eyes, and my condition, because I then become frustrated, angry, depressed, and start thinking about killing myself.

-I was an amateur astronomer, but can no longer enjoy that hobby.
-I was a software engineer who enjoyed writing code, but I can no longer do that either.
-I listen to audiobooks and podcasts, to leverage one of my other four working senses.
+I was an amateur astronomer, but can no longer enjoy those activities.
+I was an engineer who enjoyed writing, deploying, scaling, integrating, securing and selling software, but I can no longer do those actions as easily.
+I use audiobooks and podcasts, to leverage my hearing.
+Luckily, suicidal thoughts return only rarely.

-I'm dissatisfied with the outcome of all three surgical procedures, because:
+I'm dissatisfied with all three surgical events, and follow-ups, because:

 None delivered what each surgeon indicated.

-Each introduced complications that are impossible to correct.
+Each introduced complications that appear impossible to correct.

-My pupils' diameters were not measured in low light, so the small ablation zone caused HOA's which are now uncorrectable.
+My pupils' diameters were not measured in low light, so a small ablation zone caused HOA's now uncorrectable.

-My post-operative best-corrected-vision is much worse than [pre-op with lenses]. ~1% of LASIK patients share this condition.
+My post-operative best-corrected-vision is much worse than [pre-op with lenses]. ~1% of patients share my set of conditions.

 My priceless eyesight has been permanently damaged, due to voluntary surgery.

-For 25 years the medical community has informed me "there may be solutions in the future".
-All have been mirages.
+For 25 years the medical community has said "there may be solutions in the future".
+But they've all been mirages.

 LASIK Surgery: Do the Advertising and Risk Disclosures Reflect the True Risk of Complication?